Skip to main content

 • optimization

-• “The performance is kind of an issue, especially for what's listed on the Steam page hardware requirements.”
+• “The performance is kind of an issue, especially considering the hardware requirements listed on the Steam page.”

 • humor